 Galisteo Studio Tour – Galisteo, NM Third Saturday and Sunday annually in October.

-SPIRITS OF NEW MEXICO’S PAST- (Halloween Event)- Oct 26, 2019.
+SPIRITS OF NEW MEXICO’S PAST- (Halloween Event)- Oct 24, 2020.
+A Halloween event in New Mexico??
 Meet the ghosts of history who lived and died in the land of enchantment!
 Step back in time and encounter a diverse assortment of characters from New Mexico’s illustrious and often little known past.
 Listen to their amazing stories and experience intriguing bygone events.
 Lit by lantern light and campfires, our wondrous historic site takes on a family-friendly but spooky Halloween atmosphere all El Rancho de las Golondrinas – easy drive from Pueblo Bonito bed & breakfast inn-Santa Fe.

 An abundance of artists (50 or more) open studios in November for this annual art walk event and tour.
 A stunning 45 minute drive north of Pueblo Bonito b&b takes you through Embudo Valley to Dixon, NM.
 Creative works not limited to ceramic, wearable art, local wines, roving musicians photography, and jewelry are featured in this picturesque village.